Armada2508/Library/README.md

 This should hold all of the common robot code to be developed and used throughout the years for our projects.
 You should be updating the versions of GradleRIO and vendor dependencies at the same rate as projects so the versions always match.

+### Cloning a Repo with a submodule
+When running git clone on a repo with submodules pass the `--recurse-submodules` flag to git.
 ## Adding to a project
 **IMPORTANT** - Before adding the library to a project you should have basic knowledge of git, gradle and navigating around directories. <br>
 Make sure you're in the project's root directory in the terminal. <br>